hmz42/SRS/README.md

 # User Stories

 ## User Access and Registration

-- **Sign Up:** As a new user, you can sign up for LocalConnect using your email and password or with [Google/Facebook] account to create a personalized account.
+- **Sign Up:** As a new user, sign up for LocalConnect using your email and password or [Google/Facebook] account to create a personalized account.

 - **Log In:** Existing users can log in quickly and easily using their Google or Facebook accounts.

 ### Acceptance Criteria:

-- The registration process should include providing basic information such as name, email, and password.
+1. The registration process includes providing basic information such as name, email, and password.
-- Upon successful registration, the user should receive a confirmation email.
+2. Upon successful registration, users receive a confirmation email.
-- The user should be able to log in with the registered credentials.
+3. Users can log in with their registered credentials.

 ## Password Reset